 Ferri’s magnet clip has kept the vibrator in place well except when I really pressed my pelvis into something.
 That is, when I decided to bike-ride with Ferri on and didn’t realize just how hard the seat would push Ferri into my vulva when I had my legs spread, mounting it.
 That’s when Ferri started to migrate, pushed up front of my pubic mound.
 (Sitting on your butt normally doesn’t cause this problem.)
 As a side note, my bike rolling totally drowned out Ferri’s volume.

-Ferri, like Lush 2, has 3 steady vibration speeds and 4 patterns built-in.
+Ferri, like Lush 2, has 3 steady vibration speeds and 4 vibration patterns built-in.
 Flip through them via the power button.
 It’s difficult to access the button when it’s in the middle of your pelvic floor, so definitely use the app if you’re anywhere that reaching deep into your underwear could draw attention.
+There’s a storage bag if you’re engaging in public play and need to take off Ferri for any reason!

 I’m a particular fan of steady speed #2, moving into the high-pitched level of steady speed #3 for a finale.
 But the Lovense app gives you more customizable control: more on that next.